rowanmanning/rowanmanning.com/content/posts/2020-12-02-i-like-rss/index.md

 After being burned by Google Reader shutting down, I wanted some guaranteed stability.
 I decided the best way to ensure this would be to pay money for a feed reader.
 I settled on [Fever](https://feedafever.com/).

-What I loved about Fever at the time is that it learned what content I liked to read and ordered the list of unread items by how much I might enjoy them.
-It was also self-hosted, so I knew that nobody could ever shut it down as long as I still had a hosting provider to put it on.
+What I loved about Fever at the time is that it learned what content I liked to read and ordered the list of unread items by how much I might enjoy them, it was also self-hosted.
+The benefits of a self-hosted feed reader are:

+  - If the software is discontinued, you still have a copy of it and can probably continue running it (at least for a while)
+  - I can run it on my own server, or on a cloud provider like Heroku.
+Normally this means I can choose to pay if I want more stability or I can stick with a free tier if that's all I need for now
+  - If I have the time and energy, I can make tweaks to the software to make it better suit my needs

-However my reading did tail off, and Fever failed to enter my daily workflow in the same way that Google Reader did, despite having paid $30 for it.
+Despite all this my reading did tail off, and Fever failed to enter my daily workflow in the same way that Google Reader did, despite having paid $30 for it.
 My use of it had already dropped to nothing by 2016, and Fever's maintainer discontinuing the project was the final nail in the coffin.

 ## Stringer (2016–2017)